Uniform tight frames as optimal signals: Results for

-In order to obtain an upper bound for $\mu$, we have to maximize this quantity as a function of $R$ over the interval given by \eqref{Rint}.
-By a simple calculation one obtains that if
+In order to obtain an upper bound for $\mu$, we maximize this quantity as a function of $R$ over the interval given by \eqref{Rint}.
+By a simple calculation one obtains that the conditions on $\sigma$ and $N$ imply that

-holds (which is guaranteed when $N \gg d$ and $\sigma \ll c_1$), then the function is decreasing over the whole interval.
-Therefore, its maximum value is attained at $R = N c_1$, leading to the bound
+Therefore, \eqref{muineq} is decreasing over the whole interval defined by \eqref{Rint}.
+Thus, its maximum value is attained at $R = N c_1$, which by \eqref{muineq} leads to the bound

-by \eqref{muineq}.
-This provides a quantitative estimate on the difference between \eqref{maxmin} and \eqref{maxminunifanswer}, showing that for practical applications, a UNTF of norm $\sqrt{c_1}$ is a well-justified choice.